loadsys/CakePHP-Shell-Scripts/README.md

 git commit -m "Updated bin submodule to latest release."
 ```

+Changing the active commit for the repo will then be applied to other copies of the project when `git submodule update` is executed (either by `bin/update`, `bin/init-repo` or manually.)

 ## Contributing Improvements ##

 1. Checkout a copy of the Loadsys CakePHP-Skeleton, which includes this project as a submodule.
 (This arrangement is useful for the ability to test the scripts  against the CakePHP-Skeleton project itself.)